Pragmatism, Functionalism, And William James Psychology

 The argument for the validity of free will is still debatable today.
 In the past, many psychologists believed that free will did not exist as social, political, and religious societal structures were in place to control it.
 James relied on his personal experiences to express his understanding of free will.
 To him, free will was the ability to "attend to a difficult object and hold it fast before the mind."
 His answer to the existence of free will was the ability to hold on to principles in the face of opposition and lack of support.

 The Principles of Psychology was a comprehensive work covering the entire field of psychology as it was understood up until publication.
-Many individuals working in psychology today still find many concepts and theories in William's book informative and interesting.
-Modern psychology has had many developments since 1890, but James's contributions are often respected and discussed in current practice.
+Many individuals working in psychology today still find many concepts and theories in James’ book informative and interesting.
+Modern psychology has had many developments since 1890, but James' contributions are often respected and discussed in current practice.

-William James also founded the school of functionalism.
 This school of thought in psychology was developed in direct response to the school of structuralism and the work of Wilhelm Wundt.
 Wundt criticized functionalism as nothing more than literature, and James criticized structuralism as "all school and no thought."
-When the criticisms faded, functionalism influenced the major schools of thought still in use today, such as cognitive and behavioral theories.
+When the criticisms faded, functionalism influenced the major schools of thought that are still in use today, including cognitive and behavioral theories.

 William James's contributions to psychology

 William James made several significant contributions to psychology.
-As the first person to offer a course in psychology in the United States, he was one of the psychologists to validate the science of psychology alongside physical sciences.
+As the first person to offer a course in psychology in the United States, he was one of the specialists who validated the science of psychology alongside physical sciences.
 His work moved between philosophy and psychology, and he left his mark on both.
 As a philosopher, he had a firm belief in pragmatism that helped him forge his path in psychology, and as a psychologist, he founded the school of functionalism.

 Although different from his time, modern psychology has allowed psychologists and philosophers to publish theories online.
 With all the technological advancements, historical figures like William James are often viable sources of insight and information.
 His contributions to psychology helped lay the foundations on which psychology stands in the 21st century and may continue to for years.